medusajs/medusa/docs/content/add-plugins/meilisearch.md

 // ...
 ```

-If you run your Gatsby storefront while the Medusa server and the MeiliSearch instance are running, you should find a search bar in the header of the page.
+If you run your Gatsby storefront while the Medusa backend and the MeiliSearch instance are running, you should find a search bar in the header of the page.
 Try entering a query to search through the products in your store.

 ![Search box in the header of the storefront](https://res.cloudinary.com/dza7lstvk/image/upload/v1668000317/Medusa%20Docs/MeiliSearch/ZkRgF2h_ytnpv9.png)